nicholasmallis/NicholasMallis-MADA-project/products/readme.md

+# Hello Dr. Handel.
+Welcome to my project github.

+My project proposal is located in the products folder.
+You can knit the Project_Proposal.RMD to see information on my research topic and dataset.
+I reccomend looking at the HTML as it is easier on the eyes.

 The folders inside this folder should contain all the products of your project.

 For a classical academic project, this will be a peer-reviewed manuscript.